 I’m happy to report that they have stood up quite well – no rips or tears yet!
 They are made with merino wool that is blended with nylon, which adds lots of strength, and elastane for stretch.

 I do find that the fabric is quite thick (which it likely has to be for durability) so they run a little hotter than many other hiking tights.
-I will likely only wear them in spring and fall or mild winter weather.
+I only wear them in spring and fall or mild winter weather.

 The fit is pretty good too, with a wide waistband that stays in place.
 The side pockets are big enough to comfortably fit my phone.